-The "Provisions for other risks" were established to cover liabilities that are likely to arise as a result of other legal actions and proceedings that the Company could face in the normal course of business.
+The "Provisions for other risks" were established to cover liabilities that are likely to arise as a result of identified issues that Company could face in the normal course of business.
+As at December 31, 2023, the Company accrued a provision of Euro 6,000 thousand to support the Group's supply chain.